M-Mahendhar/CODTECH-Task-2/README.md

 •	Arduino UNO is the main control unit of the system.

-•	GPS module is used to locate the vehicle using Longitudes and Latitudes.
+•	GPS and GSM modules are used to locate the vehicle using Longitudes and Latitudes, along with it's real-time location.

-•	16*2 Liquid Crystal Display (LCD) is used to display the readings.
+•	16*2 Liquid Crystal Display (LCD) is used to display the vehicle location.

 •	Arduino IDE is used to write and debug the code.